Jed Simms - in his own words

 Today, life feels like a car crash.

 Some of you know that in 2007, I had a massive crash in Jed’s car on the Calder Freeway (the undercarriage failed and disconnected).
-What saved my life was a tip I heard from an advanced driving instructor.
+What saved my life was a tip I learnt from an advanced driving instructor.
 In that suspended animation state between when the crash starts and finishes, when all is calm, the voice in my head said,

 "Look to where you need to go, and everything will follow”.